📈 How a Retail App Can Help You Improve Your Business

-By placing iBeacons inside your store, you can enable interaction of your customers’ phones & these devices.
-The use cases are quite wide — from greeting your customers when they enter the store and sending notifications about ongoing sales and special offers to providing indoor mapping.
+By integrating iBeacons into your store, you can enable interaction between your customers’ phones & these devices.
+The use cases are quite wide — from greeting your customers when they enter the store to sending notifications about ongoing sales to special offers to providing indoor mapping.

-Indoor mapping can include leading customers to the desired product, a certain department of the store, checkout points, exit, etc.
+Indoor mapping can include leading customers to desired products, certain departments of the store, checkout points, exit, etc.

 Instead of describing it theoretically, we decided to show you some real-life use cases that best represent how you can use it:

 You can add various integrations to your app: